Torodbe: Origins

-The Torodbe originated in Futa Toro from as early as the 9th to as late as 13th century, later spreading throughout the Fulbe territories.
+The Torodbe originated in Futa Toro, a strip of agricultural land along the Senegal River and at the time the state of Takrur, from as early as the 9th to as late as 13th century, later spreading throughout the Fulbe territories.

-Futa Toro was a strip of agricultural land along the Senegal River.

-They may well have been a distinct group by the fifteenth century, when the Denianke conquered Futa Toro.
+They may well have been a distinct group by the fifteenth century, when the Denianke conquered Takrur, creating the Empire of Great Fulo.